Silverthorne Attorneys Can Help.

 Surviving a Car Accident: Is it all About Size?

 Conventional wisdom says that larger cars are safer than smaller cars.
 While size is an advantage in an Anaheim car accident, there is more to consider.
 A large poorly designed car can be very unsafe.
 The early SUVs of the 1990s had rollover problems.
-In this case size alone was not enough to guaranty passenger safety since a rollover is one of the most deadly of accidents.
+In this case, size alone was not enough to guarantee passenger safety.
+As any accident attorney can tell you, this is because a rollover is one of the most deadly accidents.
 SUVs are now designed with a lower center of gravity and use stability control that diminishes the chance of a rollover.

-If two well designed cars using the best passenger safety technology collide with each other, the occupants of the larger car have a smaller risk of serious injury or death.
-The reason for this is that car size is an independent survival factor that small cars will never have.
+If two well designed cars collide with each other, the occupants of the larger car have a smaller risk of serious injury or death.
+The reason for this is because car size is an independent survival factor that smaller cars will never have.

 The Problem With Being Small

 There are actually two safety problems with small cars.
-The first is that a small car has less mass to resist being violently accelerated when it collides with a large car with greater mass.
+The first is that a smaller car has less mass to resist being violently accelerated when it collides with a larger car.
 The occupants of the small car will be subjected to this violent acceleration which can result in serious injury.

 Another problem with small cars is that they have less space for crumple zones to absorb the energy of impact.
 The crumple zone of a car absorbs energy by literally crumpling up.
 Smaller crumple zones means that small cars cannot absorb as much energy as cars with larger crumple zones.
 This means the passengers in smaller cars are less protected from the destructive energy of a collision.